 - Move their hand slowly over the body.
-Healers start drawing the Raku symbol above the recipient’s head and steadily move downwards towards the ground in a zig-zag pattern.
+Healers start drawing the Raku symbol above the recipient’s head and steadily move downwards toward the ground in a zig-zag pattern.

 - Chant the symbol’s name three times.
-Sometimes healers say the word out loud, while other times they chant internally.
+Sometimes healers say the word out loud, while others chant internally.
 They chant it three times because this helps make the Raku present in the physical world.